The Oldest Fine Leather Goods House in the World

 By 1875, Belgium had the highest density of rail networks in the world.
 Visionary and pragmatic, the Brussels-based luggage maker foresaw the travel revolution approaching.
 Realising that women would want to keep their precious belongings at hand during their travels, Delvaux filed its first patents for handbags in 1908.

-La Maison Delvaux was granted the title of ‘Purveyor to the Court’ by King Leopold II in 1883.
+La Maison Delvaux was granted the title of ‘Purveyor to the Court’ in 1883.

 An Exceptional Mastery